book-cover

 “I need to have another look at the compound.”

 She burst into spasms of laughter, a sharp and subtle pitch, anchoring her palm across her lips.
 He caught the laughter and indulged.
-When he closed the door behind him, she sunk into the gray sofa, one leg over the other.
+When he closed the door behind him, she sunk into the grey sofa, one leg over the other.
 He wondered what she was protecting.
 Her fair laps were in his full view.
 She was silent, flipping through her phone.
 Her long nails were painted in a mix of orange, blue and red.

 “Have you seen the Twitter trend?”